Pronouns at the end of the verb: Italian grammar lesson 166

 This is because both options are correct: we can place the pronoun before the verb in the infinitive or at the end of it.

-If you decide to attach the pronoun to the verb, here’s one rule you need to know:
+It’s up to you to choose how to do it.
+But if you decide to attach the pronoun to the verb, here’s one rule you need to know:

 Pronouns at the end of verbs Italian

-Infinitive + pronoun in Italian: examples
+Infinitive + pronoun: examples

 Let’s have a look at some more examples with a pronoun at the end of the verb in the infinitive: